brunokoga/Montevideo/bestiary3_dir/kami.md

 Kodama are more curious about visitors than most kami, and often manifest their physical bodies simply to watch and observe newcomers to their groves.
 A kodama usually manifests on the far side of its tree, or in the shadows of the undergrowth, so that it can slowly step out into visibility to quietly observe with its distracting, empty-eyed gaze.
 This gaze can be particularly unnerving.
 Those who have fallen under its supernatural effects often have different descriptions of how the gaze made them feel (ashamed, frightened, curious, amused, and nervous being the most common reactions), yet the end result is essentially the same.
 While under observation by a curious kodama, few are those who can continue their actions without being at least somewhat distracted by the kami's attention.

-When a kodama must fight (typically in order to defend its tree or other kami, it moves quickly—kodama work best in groups, and when confronted alone generally use _ [tree stride](spell_dir/treeStride#_tree-stride_ to travel to another part of the forest to raise a small host of allies to aid it in defending its home.
+When a kodama must fight (typically in order to defend its tree or other kami), it moves quickly—kodama work best in groups, and when confronted alone generally use _ [tree stride](spells/treeStride#_tree-stride)_ to travel to another part of the forest to raise a small host of allies to aid it in defending its home.

 # Kami, Shikigami